ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-6.md

 ![register_table](/assets/hello-hdp/register_filtered_table_hello_hdp_lab4.png)

-*   You can view the result by doing an action operation on RDD.
+*   You can view the result by executing an action operation on the RDD.

 ~~~scala
 geolocation_temp2.collect.foreach(println)